Top Women's Classes - 2017 Winter Rankings

 - Julie Wrege, TennisInformation.com, TennisRecruiting.net, former National Tournament Director, former USTA junior ranking chair and USTA Tennis Rules Committee member

 Signing Day, Then More Rankings

-With this list, the Tennis Recruiting Network and ArrowBar concludes their Winter Recruiting Class Rankings.
+With this list, the Tennis Recruiting Network concludes its Winter Recruiting Class Rankings.
 But we will be back in the spring - shortly after the Spring Signing Day - with updated rankings.
 During that time, we will also post rankings featuring schools outside the high major conferences.

 Also, keep in mind that there is a lot of time left in the recruiting season.
 Look for teams to rise - and fall - in the rankings once more commitments are in.